-In Northern Ireland the deadline to apply for an absent vote for the European Parliamentary elections fell on polling day for the local elections.
+The impact of this was particularly notable in Northern Ireland where the deadline to apply for an absent vote for the European Parliamentary elections fell on polling day for the local elections.
 This put additional pressure on electoral staff and caused confusion for voters.

-Given the volume of stationery which had to be printed for the local elections, the Chief Electoral Officer (CEO) was unable to print and issue poll cards until after the absent voting deadlines which meant voters received this important information too late to apply for an absent vote.
+Given the volume of stationery which had to be printed for the local elections, the Chief Electoral Officer (CEO) was unable to print and issue poll cards until after the absent voting deadlines.
+This had an adverse impact on voters in Northern Ireland as they received this important information too late to apply for an absent vote.

 In Great Britain, as independent statutory office holders who are typically also senior officers within local authorities, most RROs and ROs had sufficient flexibility to begin some appropriate contingency planning before it was formally confirmed that the European Parliamentary elections would take place.

-However, the different structure of electoral management in Northern Ireland meant that the CEO, who is directly appointed by and reports to the Secretary of State for Northern Ireland, was severely restricted in what contingency arrangements she could put in place, in the absence of a clear direction from the UK Government that the election would take place.
+However, the structure of electoral management in Northern Ireland is different in that the CEO is directly appointed by and reports to the Secretary of State for Northern Ireland.
+In this context, we believe the CEO was restricted in what contingency arrangements she could put in place to manage the potential risks for voters caused by this lack of clarity.

 In 2011, we recommended that the UK Government should consult stakeholders in Northern Ireland on the accountability arrangements in place for the CEO’s decision making.
-Although the context is different than in 2011, this supports the continued importance of undertaking such a review.
+Although the context is different than in 2011, in our view this supports the continued importance of undertaking such a review.